OpenCutList

 Approach

-OpenCutList extracts the bounding boxes from SketchUp components (not groups) or selection of components in a scene in order to compute length, width and thickness of all visible parts of a model.
-The interpretation of length, width and thickness is either
+OpenCutList extracts the bounding boxes from SketchUp components (not groups!) or a selection of components in a scene, in order to compute the lengths, widths and thicknesss of these visible parts of the model.
+The interpretation of length, width and thickness can be or two types:

-• automatic by assuming that the greatest dimension is the length and the smallest dimension is the thickness (see Options).
+• automatic, so that the greatest dimension is the length and the smallest dimension is the thickness (see Options); or

-• defined by convention, so that the length is read on the red local axis, the width on the green local axis and the thickness is read on the blue local axis.
+• defined from the local axes, so that the length is read on the red local axis, the width on the green local axis, and the thickness on the blue local axis.

-Defining front and back of a part is not always necessary, but in certain cases it becomes very important.
-We defined the front face to be the face that is most positive on the thickness axes, while the least positive face will be considered the back face.
+Defining the front and back of a part is not always necessary, but may be very important in certain cases.
+The front face is defined as most positive along the thickness axis, and the back face as the least positive face.

-By applying SketchUp material to the components and configuring its parameters, OpenCutList will find the best raw material matching the dimensions of the Part and efficiently compute a Parts List.
+By applying SketchUp material to the components and configuring its parameters, OpenCutList is able to find the best raw material matching the dimensions of the Part and efficiently compute a Parts List.
 For certain types of material, Cutting Diagrams can be computed.
-Reports with material and cost summaries can also be generated.
+Estimates with material and cost summaries can also be generated.

 For the Impatient